AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Conclusion

 \begin{credits}

 We thank Cristina Granziera and Lester Melie-Garcia for providing access to the dataset and Martin Styner for helpful discussions around the evaluation of the method.
+We would further like to thank Judith Zecha, Ruud Schreurs, Juliana Sabelis and Hugo Beltman for inspiration and helpful discussions throughout the project.
 The Werner Siemens Foundation financially supported this work through the MIRACLE II project.

 The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}